Pope John XXIII and Judaism: Nostra aetate

 Marc H. Tanenbaum's work in the field of Jewish-Christian relations was galvanized when Pope John XXIII called for a revitalization of the Catholic Church in the form of the Ecumenical Council in 1961.
 At the time, Rabbi Tanenbaum was Director of Interreligious Affairs at the American Jewish Committee.
 He supervised an initiative which addressed the negative portrayal of Judaism in Catholic textbooks and in the liturgy.
 It included concrete steps to alleviate tensions and reduce prejudice.
 He worked alongside Jewish philanthropist Angelo Donati in this endeavor.

 In 1962, when Pope John XXIII convened the Second Vatican Council, Cardinal Augustin Bea used Dr. Rose Thering's study to draft portions of the 1965 Vatican document Nostra aetate ("In Our Age"), which declared of Christ's death: "what happened in his passion cannot be charged against all the Jews, without distinction, then alive, nor against the Jews of today".
 He further added that "the Jews should not be presented as rejected or accursed by God."

 Decretum de Iudaeis or "Decree on the Jews", was the working name given to the series of draft documents of the Second Vatican Council which led to groundbreaking progress in the Church's relations with Jews.
 Cardinal Bea had been commissioned by Pope John XXIII to write the "Decree on the Jews", which was completed in November 1961.
 The first draft document essentially went nowhere, never having been submitted to the Council, which opened on 11 October 1962.

 Nostra aetate is the Second Vatican Council's document on interfaith relations.
 Passed by a vote of 2,221 to 88 of the assembled bishops, it was promulgated on 28 October 1965, by Pope Paul VI.
 Although John XXIII had already died when the statement was passed, it is generally thought to be strongly influenced by the late Pope's teachings.

 Relations with Israel

 Although Pope John XXIII was generally popular with Jews, he did not publicly recognize the State of Israel, essentially because of issues surrounding Church properties and support for post-1948 refugees, as explained in the document In multiplicibus curis.
 His encyclical Pacem in terris has at times been re-evaluated in the context of the Israeli-Palestinian conflict.

-His positive attitude was the cause of gratitude among the Jewish people: the Chief Rabbi (rishon le'zion) Yitzhak Nissim spoke in mourning of the deceased Pontiff, defining his death as a "A loss that saddens all those who seek peace and human love".
+John XXIII positive attitude was the cause of gratitude among the Jewish people: the Chief Rabbi (rishon le'zion) Yitzhak Nissim spoke in mourning of the deceased Pontiff, defining his death as a "A loss that saddens all those who seek peace and human love".